ejgallego/coq-serapi/README.md

 SerAPI will install as a Coq plugin, we hope to provide an OPAM package soon; for now, see [building](#building).

+A first IDE using SerAPI is Clément Pit--Claudel's [elcoq](https://github.com/cpitclaudel/elcoq).

-The main entry point to SerAPI is the `sertop.native` binary, known as a _Coq toplevel_.
-The toplevel reads and writes commands (S-exps) from stdin/stdout, but we recommend using our [emacs mode](sertop.el) or the `rlwrap` utility. `sertop.native --help` will provide an overview of command line options. `Ctrl-C` will interrupt the toplevel in the same way than `coqtop`.
+If you want to use SerAPI at a lower level, its main entry point is the `sertop.native` binary, known as a _Coq toplevel_.
+The toplevel reads and writes commands (S-exps) from stdin/stdout.
+We recommend interacting with our [emacs mode](sertop.el) or the `rlwrap` utility. `sertop.native --help` will provide an overview of command line options. `Ctrl-C` will interrupt the toplevel in the same way than `coqtop`.

 #### Protocol